Procedures for Doctoral Study

 - Other demonstrations of expert competence approved by the major professor and advisory committee.

-The 3 written documents must show evidence of understanding major theories in the area of concentration, knowledge of the extent literature in at least 2 areas of interest, and ability to apply research design and analysis to student’s area of concentration using at least one type of methodology.
+The 3 written documents must show evidence of understanding major theories in the area of concentration, knowledge of the extant literature in at least 2 areas of interest, and ability to apply research design and analysis to student’s area of concentration using at least one type of methodology.

 Minor Area (if applicable)